inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

 The scenario is that client connects to the server via WiFi, and downloads a 1-megabyte file.
 The client is configured to first move away from the server, eventually moving out of its transmission range, then to move back.
-Both hosts are configured to use WiFi adaptive rate control (:ned:`AarfRateControl`), so the WiFi transmission bit rate will adapt to the changing channel conditions, resulting in a varying application level throughput.
+Both hosts are configured to use WiFi adaptive rate control (:ned:`AarfRateControl`) so the WiFi transmission bit rate will adapt to the changing channel conditions, resulting in a varying application level throughput.